 On Ultramarine, guests benefit from two twin-engine helicopters that will provide spectacular aerial views of the Arctic landscape, the most extensive portfolio of adventure options in the industry, more outdoor wildlife viewing spaces than any other expedition ship its size, and 20 quick-launching Zodiacs to get you closer to ancient glaciers, dramatic fjords and towering icebergs.
 Explore colorful Greenlandic villages, and shop for traditional Inuit handicrafts.
 Hike the endless Arctic backdrop and marvel at the vast, colorful tundra.
 Keep your eyes peeled for the elusive and majestic creatures that make their home in this wilderness, such as whales, walrus, muskoxen and polar bears.
 Come aboard Ultramarine, follow in the footsteps of Franklin’s legendary Arctic voyage, and return home with memories to last a lifetime.

 Cruising around the remote regions of Greenland and the Canadian Arctic aboard Ultramarine, the newest ship in our fleet, you’ll navigate the same icy inlets, channels and bays that fascinated legendary explorers of long ago.
-Designed to give polar adventurers unprecedented access to the hardest-to-reach places on the planet—and equipped with two onboard twin-engine helicopters for unparalleled access to areas only Quark Expeditions can bring you—this one-of-a-kind ship, in its inaugural year, will take you beyond the familiar in polar exploration.
+Designed to give polar adventurers unprecedented access to the hardest- to-reach places on the planet—and equipped with two onboard twin-engine helicopters for unparalleled access to areas only Quark Expeditions can bring you—this one-of-a-kind ship will take you beyond the familiar in polar exploration.
 Throughout your journey, your Expedition Team will keep an eye toward immersing you in the best the Arctic has to offer at the top of the world.
 Locals call Maniitsoq the Venice of Greenland, as it’s situated in an archipelago intersected by natural canals.
 Soaring, snow-capped mountains surround the small, rocky town, whose name means “the uneven place.”
 Playful humpback whales spend summer in the waters around here.

 Say goodbye to Greenland’s shores as you traverse the Davis Strait in pursuit of the Canadian Arctic.
 Presentations by on-board experts will prepare you for the adventures that lie ahead.

-The picturesque Inuit hamlet of Pangnirtung, nicknamed the Switzerland of the Arctic, is nestled beneath the jagged peaks of Mount Duval.
+The picturesque Inuit hamlet of Pangnirtung is nestled beneath the jagged peaks of Mount Duval.
 An artist’s hub, Pang is renowned for its traditional Inuit arts and crafts, especially lithographs and intricate tapestries.
-At the Uqqurmiut Centre for Arts & Crafts, watch craftspeople in the tapestry studio and pick up a limited-edition print.
+At the Uqqurmiut Centre for Arts & Crafts, watch craftspeople in the tapestry studio if they’re working and pick up a limited-edition print.
 A must for visitors, a colorful Pang hat will keep you warm during the remainder of your Arctic voyage.
-You’ll also visit nearby Kekerten, an uninhabited island that was a major whaling destination in the 1800s.
+You might visit nearby Kekerten, an uninhabited island that was a major whaling destination in the 1800s.

-At the western end of Devon Island, the windswept Beechey Island might be small, but it’s steeped in history.
+At the western end of Devon Island, the windswept Beechey Island is steeped in history.
 Named after famed British explorer Frederick William Beechey, it’s a Canadian National Historic Site.
 You’ll visit the small marked graves of three crew members who died during Sir John Franklin’s tragic 1845–46 expedition.
-Roald Amundsen landed here in 1903, during the first successful voyage by ship through the Northwest Passage.
+Over 150 years later, Roald Amundsen landed here in 1903, during the first successful voyage by ship through the Northwest Passage.

-Sailing down the east coast of Somerset Island, you may be fortunate to spot beluga whales and narwhals, as they feed on the large numbers of Arctic char that enter Creswell Bay in late summer.
+Sailing down the east coast of Somerset Island, you may be fortunate to spot beluga whales and if you’re very fortunate, narwhals, as they feed at Creswell Bay.
 An Important Bird Area, the bay also attracts such species as black-bellied plovers, king eiders and white-rumped sandpipers.
-You’ll also have time to explore Fort Ross, where the Hudson’s Bay Company established a now-abandoned trading post in 1937.
-At the midpoint of the Bellot Strait, a narrow channel that separates Somerset Island from mainland North America, you’ll reach the northernmost area of the continental landmass, Zenith Point.
+You’ll also have time to explore Fort Ross, where the Hudson’s Bay Company established a now- abandoned trading post in 1937.
+At the midpoint of the Bellot Strait, the narrow channel that separates Somerset Island from mainland North America, you’ll reach the northernmost area of the continental landmass, Zenith Point.